EnterpriseDB/docs/README.md

 ---
 ```

-The title can be in quotes, but they are not needed unless you want an apostrophe in there.
+If the title contains [special characters](https://stackoverflow.com/questions/19109912/yaml-do-i-need-quotes-for-strings-in-yaml), it will need to be quoted.
 There also needs to be a space after `title:`

-In addition to `title`, there is also the option of adding `navTitle` and `description` to look like this:
+In addition to `title`, frontmatter may optionally include `navTitle` and `description:

 ```
 ---